balazs-keszthelyi-technolynx/bootgen.github.io/src/guide/installation.md

 ## Get BootGen From GitHub

-The recommended way to start developing with BootGen is to clone or fork the [template project](https://github.com/BootGen/BootGenVue) on GitHub.
+The recommended way to start developing with BootGen is to use our [template project](https://github.com/BootGen/BootGenVue) on GitHub.

 In the repository you will see two folders: `WebProject` and `Generator`.
 In the WebProject folder there is an ASP.Net Core application.
 In `WebProject/ClientApp` there is a Vue.js application.
 The `Generator` folder contains the models and templates for code generation.